Badgerati/Pode/docs/Tutorials/Logging/Types/Requests.md

 ## Raw Request

-The raw Request hashtable that will be supplied to any Custom logging methods will look as follows:
+The raw log item that the Request log Type will supply to any Custom logging Methods will look as follows:

 ```powershell
 @{